 This course incorporates financial concepts for managers to assist in making decisions related to the energy sector, including the application of these concepts in attracting and preserving capital.
 Course work will focus on understanding the costs and benefits of various capital alternatives and the ability to evaluate these courses in achieving strategic objectives.
 Topics will include terms and terminology of energy financing, cash flows, working capital analysis and alternatives, long-term financing, risk analysis, asset management, decision-making and energy project financing.
-Co-requisite requirements are the same as for MGT 555 - Managerial Finance.
+3 semester credits